cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 'Covariates', 'predictors' or 'explanatory' variables are the hypothesized drivers of changes in the response.
 Usually we'd use predictor or explanatory variable in the case of a manipulative experiment, whereas any term is fine in the case of an observational study.

 'Confounded' means that you cannot distinguish the effects of two predictors.
-In a field observational study we could say that two covariates are 'colinear'.
+In a field observational study we could say that two covariates are 'collinear'.

 All of the experimental design concepts below also apply to analysis of field surveys or pre-existing datasets (e.g. citizen science data or meta-analyses).
 In these cases you are limited in the pre-existing 'treatments' available to you, so you will need to constrain your interpretation based on experimental design principles.